gshipley/summitlab14/Chapters/18-JavaEE.md

 ##**Create a JBoss EAP application**

-In order to create a JBoss EAP appication runtime, enter in the following command:
+In order to create a JBoss EAP application runtime, enter in the following command:

 	$ rhc app create todo jbosseap

 Just as we saw in previous labs, a template has been deployed for you at the following URL:

 	http://todo-ose.apps.example.com